CallMeFoxie/EmbeddedBOINC/README.md

 If you want another board supported it should be pretty easy - throw required modules into configs/kernel.conf and rebuild the kernel package and test it out.
 The rest should be universal.
 Then feel free to send me a pull request with the device :).

+## 32bit userland on 64bit platform

+By default 64bit platforms (arm64) contain only 64bit userland (glibc, ...) but you can request adding 32bit userland (glibc and libgcc) as well by specifying `ADDARCH=arm` environment variable.
+This will add ~17MB memory usage though!

 ## License

 Probably MIT or whatever you want to do with it.
 There's no secrets, nothing special, just a bunch of shell scripts.